We believe the priorities are, in this order:

 situations, and the drivers have been so instructed.

-Section 14.(ii) of the CROR (Canada Rail Operating Rules) - http://www.tc.gc.ca/railsafety/Rules/tco093/signals.htm - that GO Transit officials keep referring to - seems very clear in its intent, and one wonders why it is simply being ignored.
-Here is the wording: "Engine whistle signals must be sounded ... with intensity and duration proportionate to the distance the signal is to be conveyed."
+Section 14.(ii) of the CROR (Canada Rail Operating Rules) - http://www.tc.gc.ca/railsafety/cror_tco093.pdf - that GO Transit officials keep referring to - seems very clear in its intent, and one wonders why it is simply being ignored.
+Here is the wording: "Engine whistle signals must be sounded as prescribed by this rule, and should be distinct, with intensity and duration proportionate to the distance the signal is to be conveyed.
+Unnecessary use of the whistle is prohibited.."
 This is a perfectly clear guideline.
 The "distance the signal is to be conveyed" should probably be measured in hundreds of metres, while instead currently the (unconverted) horns are loud enough to be annoying at least 2 km away from the track.
 It is hard to see why "the signal needs to be conveyed" to people 2 km away - and a circle with a radius of 2 km, centred on this portion of Unionville, must include thousands of people, if not tens of thousands.
 If this section of the CROR cannot be complied with because the horn levels of some or all trains are preset, then the levels are (or were) clearly set too high.

 Terry Young at Transport Canada told me they were thinking about